 The key to not closing in a galley, or corridor, plan is to try to consolidate counter space near the most-used appliances.
 To create storage space, consider a pullout tower pantry, a pantry cabinet, or a full pantry in the space adjacent to the galley.

 Small kitchens, such as the 8 X 10 galley are designed for a single cook.
 But, cooking for one is still functional in this space.
 Spreading the appliances along the two sides keeps the work triangle open.
-The black honed-granite countertops are perfect for working or serving food.
+The granite countertops are perfect for working or serving food and the light-colored cabinets help the space feel bright.

 P is for peninsula.
 The P-shaped layout stems from an L-shaped or U-shaped plan.
 It creates an additional workspace in the kitchen without occupying a lot of floor space.